 Marvin approached several people with the idea, and the LVL PWA camp outs were on their way to becoming a reality.
-TCC offered the landsite, free of charge, for the weekends needed.
-Through his networking and help from many TCC Member Clubs, commercial businesses such as bars, and many, many individuals thoughout Texas, the camp outs were fast became a reality.
+TCC offered the land site, free of charge, for the weekends needed.
+Through his networking and help from many TCC Member Clubs, commercial businesses such as bars, and many, many individuals throughout Texas, the camp outs were fast became a reality.

 The first LVL PWA camp out was held in September 1995.
 Two more followed, one in May and another in September of 1996.
 Marvin passed away suddenly several weeks after the last camp out.

 Marvin had been very active in the Houston Gay HIV/AIDS Community and was in the process of creating a charity organization of his own that was to be run by a hand-full of volunteers from the community.
 The Lady Victoria Lust Holiday Fund, sheltered by the Colt 45’s, became PWA Holiday Charities.
 Marvin lived long enough to see this organization receive its charter.